netdata/netdata/collectors/freeipmi.plugin/README.md

 > FreeIPMI provides in-band and out-of-band IPMI software based on the IPMI v1.5/2.0 specification.
 The IPMI specification defines a set of interfaces for platform management and is implemented by a number vendors for system management.
 The features of IPMI that most users will be interested in are sensor monitoring, system event monitoring, power control, and serial-over-LAN (SOL).

-## Compile `freeipmi.plugin`
+## Installing the FreeIPMI plugin

-1.  install `libipmimonitoring-dev` or `libipmimonitoring-devel` (`freeipmi-devel` on RHEL based OS) using the package manager of your system.
+When using our official DEB/RPM packages, the FreeIPMI plugin is included in a separate package named `netdata-plugin-freeipmi` which needs to be manually installed using your system package manager.
+It is not installed automatically due to the large number of dependencies it requires.

-2.  re-install Netdata from source.
-The installer will detect that the required libraries are now available and will also build `freeipmi.plugin`.
+When using a static build of Netdata, the FreeIPMI plugin will be included and installed automatically, though you will still need to have FreeIPMI installed on your system to be able to use the plugin.

-> ❗ In some distributions `libipmimonitoring.pc` is located in an unregistered directory.
+When using a local build of Netdata, you need to ensure that the FreeIPMI development packages (typically called `libipmimonitoring-dev`, `libipmimonitoring-devel`, or `freeipmi-devel`) are installed when building Netdata.

-> In that case you should find the file and link it to the standard pkg-config directory.
-Usually, running
+### Special Considerations

-> `sudo ln -s /usr/lib/x86_64-linux-gnu/pkgconfig/libipmimonitoring.pc/libipmimonitoring.pc /usr/lib/pkgconfig/libipmimonitoring.pc`
+Accessing IPMI requires root access, so the FreeIPMI plugin is automatically installed setuid root.

-> resolves the issue.
+FreeIPMI does not work correctly on IBM POWER systems, thus Netdata’s FreeIPMI plugin is not usable on such systems.

-Keep in mind IPMI requires root access, so the plugin is setuid to root.
+If you have not previously used IPMI on your system, you will probably need to run the `ipmimonitoring` command as root to initiailze IPMI settings so that the Netdata plugin works correctly.
+It should return information about available seensors on the system.

-If you just installed the required IPMI tools, please run at least once the command `ipmimonitoring` and verify it returns sensors information.
-This command initialises IPMI configuration, so that the Netdata plugin will be able to work.
+In some distributions `libipmimonitoring.pc` is located in a non-standard directory, which can cause building the plugin to fail when building Netdata from source.
+In that case you should find the file and link it to the standard pkg-config directory.
+Usually, running `sudo ln -s /usr/lib/$(uname -m)-linux-gnu/pkgconfig/libipmimonitoring.pc/libipmimonitoring.pc /usr/lib/pkgconfig/libipmimonitoring.pc` resolves this issue.

 ## Netdata use